sco1/adventofcode/README.md

 ## What is this repository?
 This repository contains my attempted solutions for each year's Advent of Code event.
 Time permitting, solutions will be written in Python and maybe MATLAB.

+In most cases the provided solutions represent a "first-thoughts" approach to the day's problem rather than the most efficient.

 [1]: https://adventofcode.com/